 Grenoble Airport - 210 km / approx 3 hours

-Not that convenient for public transport, but you can take a private transfer with Ski Lifts (as above) or, of course, hire a car.
+You can also take a private transfer with Ski Lifts or hire a car.

 If you require a hire car for your ski holiday, there are a number of fantastic car rental companies based in Europe.

 The daily arrival of trains into Bourg Saint Maurice Station, half an hours drive away, makes train travel to Tignes a fairly attractive option.
 If travelling at the weekend, there is a direct ski train to Bourg St Maurice that leaves St Pancras on Saturday morning and arrives into Bourg St Maurice later that evening.
 For those who prefer skiing to sleeping, there is an overnight ski train that leaves on Friday night and arrives at about 10am the following morning, leaving an extra half day on the slopes either side of the week.
 The ski train is operated by Eurostar.